NekomimiOwO/AinoCompanion/README.md

 - manual owner switching.
 - explosion trigger and countdown;

 Item delivery, player carrying, and owner-switch events are sent to the host.
-The host resolves the referenced objects through their `PhotonView`, executes the authoritative action, and sends the necessary visual results to the other players.
+The host resolves the referenced objects through their `PhotonView`, executes the authoritative action, and sends the necessary results to the other players via steam network.

 ## Troubleshooting